thefab/configparser_extended/README.md

 ## Miscellaneous

-Some methods have been adapted to this new functionnalities by adding options to take in account option specification and inheritance, or not.
-Keep in mind that these methods have the exact same roles as in the original ConfigParser.
+Some methods have been adapted to these new functionnalities by adding options to take into account option specification and inheritance.
+These options allow yout to activate or deactivate the new functionalities.
+Keep in mind that these methods have the exact same roles as in the original ConfigParser (if not, feel free to report it).

 ### `has_option()`

-This function has now 3 additional optional parameters :
+This function has now 3 additional **optional** parameters :

 - `config` : enter a configuration name to use `has_option` for this specific configuration name

 - `cfg_ind` : if True, the function will return True if the option has been found, regardless of the specified configuration name.
-If False (default), the function will return True only if the option has been found either without specification, or specified with the current configuration name (or `config` if set).
+If False (default), the function will return True only if the option has been found either without specification, or specified with the current configuration name (or with `config`, if set).

-- `strict` : if True, the function will only search the given section, but neither the parent section(s) nor the `DEFAULT` section will be searched.
+- `strict` : if True, the function will only search the given section, neither the parent section(s) nor the `DEFAULT` section will be searched.
 If False (default), the given section will be searched as well as its parent(s) and the `DEFAULT` section.

-A little example with a `aye` config name using `has_option('section1',option1):
+A little example with a `aye` config name using `has_option('section1',option1)`:

     [section1:section2]
     option1[nope]=nope1